stylekit/stylekit.github.io/_posts/2015-12-26-dynamic-instance-creation.md

 **NOTE:** it does require that each class extends the same protocol and that they have similar init method<!--more-->
+**NOTE:** required prefix in the init is so that instances can be created via factory design patterns
 ```swift
 class A:IA{required init(){}}
 protocol IA{init()}